CBD ToleranceFebruary 22, 2017

 How a cannabinoid works and interacts with the body depends on one’s endocannabinoid system.
-Everyone has an endocannabinoid system with receptors that use cannabinoids to signal areas of the body to provide relief.
+Everyone has an endocannabinoid system with receptors that use cannabinoids to signal areas of the body.
 Our bodies receptors interact differently with each cannabinoid.

 Within the endocannabinoid system cannabinoids work with CB1 and CB2 receptors; they also work with GPCR like the vanilloid receptor or serotonin receptors.

 - Vanilloid Receptor.
 Specifically with CBD, this cannabinoid interacts on other ion channels like the vanilloid receptors.
 These receptors medicate pain perception, inflammation and body temperatures.

 - Serotonin Receptor.
 CBD triggers an inhibitory response that slows down 5-HT1A signaling.
 Having too much or too little serotonin can have biological and neurological effects the consumer.
 These receptors in combination with CBD provide antidepressant effects, regulates mood, pain, sleep, appetite and more.